The day I met my youngest interlocutor, age five. Copán, Honduras, 2019.

 Updates continuedActualizaciones continuadas

-With support from the Fulbright U.S. Student Research Award and the Tinker Field Foundation Grant, I am conducting dissertation research in Honduras on forced migration and technologies of resistance.
+September 2021-May 2023: With support from the Fulbright U.S. Student Research Award and the Tinker Field Foundation Grant, I am conducting dissertation research in Honduras on migration and technologies of resistance.

-I changed my last name, plus my publishing identity.
+August 27, 2021: I changed my last name and publishing identity.
 Please be patient while I jump through the hoops of a legal name change.
 Call me Sylvia Darling. 😊

-Along with Dr. Michaelanne Thomas, I’m collaborating on a project that explores the sociotechnical dimensions of resolver among Cubans in Havana.
+July 2020-present: I’m collaborating with Dr. Michaelanne Thomas on a project that explores the sociotechnical dimensions of “resolver”— a cultural phrase roughly translated as ‘to adapt’ — among Cubans in Havana.
 We’re trying to understand how sociotechnical innovations are borne from prolonged crises.

 March 5-6, 2020: I presented at the University of Michigan-Universidad de Puerto Rico Collaborative Symposium on the UPR Rio Piedras campus in San Juan, Puerto Rico.
 UM-UPR develops research curricula for secondary school classrooms.
 Teachers, need a high school-level lesson plan on migration, citizenship, and human rights?
 Check this lesson plan adapted from my research on Honduran migration during the Trump era.

 November 2019: I gave a guest lecture at Berea College upon the invitation of Dr. Jasmine Jones on researching digital tools for social impact.